TBC Mage Guide

 DoT damage does not cause pushback.
 Damage that is (fully) shielded or absorbed does not cause pushback.
-You cannot be effected by pushback during the effects of Icy Veins.
+You cannot be affected by pushback during the effects of Icy Veins.

 Five Second Rule

-Keep in mind that the five second rule is only activated on mana expenditure.
-Clearcasting will not put you within the five seconds, and cancelling a fireball cast before it finishes means you do not disrupt your mana regen.
-You can combine spells that cost mana up front (e.g. Arcane Missiles) with a spell that has a cast time and breach the five second rule for a small amount of extra regen.
+Keep in mind that the five-second rule is only activated on mana expenditure.
+Clearcasting will not put you within the five seconds, and canceling a fireball cast before it finishes means you do not disrupt your mana regen.
+You can combine spells that cost mana upfront (e.g. Arcane Missiles) with a spell that has a cast time and breach the five-second rule for a small amount of extra regen.

 Mana regen ticks every 2 seconds, and your mana regen is prorated over that two seconds if your regen changes.